-Tetanus is a neurotoxin produced by gram -ve bacterium called clostridium tetani.
+Tetanus is a neurotoxin produced by a gram -ve bacterium called clostridium tetani.
 They enter the body through unclean wounds.
 In the body, they produce a neurotoxin.
 They enter the peripheral nerves, and also the spinal cord.

 They affect the spinal inhibitory interneurons.
-Neurons such as corticospinal neurons are released from inhibition causing uncontrollable contractions called tetanic spasms
+Neurons such as corticospinal neurons are released from inhibition, causing uncontrollable contractions called tetanic spasms.

 Both TT and ATS are available for intramuscular or subcutaneous application.
-ATS, a solution of purified and pre-formed antibodies is used to prevent and cure tetanus.
+ATS, a solution of purified and pre-formed antibodies, is used to prevent and cure tetanus.
 It is gotten from purified equine blood.
 The method of preparation is through horses hyperimmunized with tetanus toxin.
-It is used mostly for patients who have not been immunized with the toxoid and therefore are more prone to tetanus attacks.
+It is used mostly for patients who have not been immunized with the toxoid and are therefore more prone to tetanus attacks.

 Tetanus toxoid is an antigen.
 It is formed from a tetanus toxin detoxified with formaldehyde.
 It is then purified through fractionation with ammonium sulfate and adsorbed to aluminum phosphate.
 It induces a strong T cell-specific immune response against Clostridium tetani neurotoxin after receiving the vaccine.

 Both can be given to a patient in some circumstances.
 In such cases, separate syringes and sites of injection should be used to avoid neutralizing the toxoid.
-It is also important that Epinephrine is always available while given TT or ATS in case there is a hypersensitivity reaction like anaphylaxis.
+It is also important that epinephrine is always available while given TT or ATS in case there is a hypersensitivity reaction, like anaphylaxis.

 Differences between the two tetanus vaccines (ATS and TT)